yrykhter/go_app/README.md

 - Add README to all modules
 - Update README later
 - Divide into two repos - ?
-- Use best practices for Dockerfile
+- Use best practices(bp) for Dockerfile
+- Use bp for k8s

 ## Github workflows